We guide you through how to find a list of charities that best matches your values and your intentions.

 What values drive and motivate you in life?
 These are the same values that will likely motivate your giving.
 You can look through a pre-set list of values and narrow yours down to a shortlist of 5.
 Another strategy is to think freely about what you care most about in life and how you want your legacy to look like.

 For example, if you care deeply about compassion and care, you may want to consider giving to a charity for the homeless or other vulnerable groups.
-If honesty and integrity is highly important to you, you could find a charity supporting research or advocacy in the interest of public knowledge.
+If honesty and integrity are highly important to you, you could find a charity supporting research or advocacy in the interest of public knowledge.

 Ponder your own story.